ansible-middleware/flange-demo/README.md

 First of all, you'll need to install the [JCliff Ansible collection](https://github.com/wildfly-extras/ansible_collections_jcliff).
 Clone the project and run the following command line:

     $ cd ansible_collections_jcliff/
-    $ ansible-collection build .
+    $ ansible-galaxy collection build .

-This will produce a zipfile named redhat-jcliff-1.0.0.tgz.
+This will produce a zipfile named redhat-jcliff-0.0.5.tgz.
 Install this new module for Ansible on the system running the automation tool:

-    $ ansible-galaxy collection install path/to/redhat-jcliff-1.0.0.tgz.
+    $ ansible-galaxy collection install path/to/redhat-jcliff-0.0.5.tgz.

 ### Ansible Inventory